-AQA is responsible for applying quality assurance processes, which have and continue to be in the form of academic audits, for New Zealand universities, as requested by the New Zealand Vice-Chancellors' Committee and in accordance with the Education and Training Act 2020 s253.
+AQA is responsible for applying quality assurance processes for Aotearoa New Zealand universities, as requested by the New Zealand Vice-Chancellors' Committee and in accordance with section 253 of the Education and Training Act 2020.1 These quality assurance processes have and continue to be in the form of academic audits.

 AQA may also undertake quality assurance activities (audits and/or reviews) for other jurisdictions on request.
-See P5 Finance Policy and P4 Risk Assessment and Oversight Policy.
+This is further explored in AQA's Finance Policy and the Risk Assessment and Oversight Policy.

-The Board is responsible for ensuring the integrity of academic audits of New Zealand universities, that they are conducted in a timely manner and result in reports that are robust, fair and perceptive and assist universities and their students.
+The Board is responsible for ensuring the integrity of academic audits of Aotearoa New Zealand universities, including that they are conducted in a timely manner and result in reports that are robust, fair and perceptive, and assist universities and their students.

-6.2 Audit focus and timeframe
+Audit focus and timeframe

-At or before the conclusion of each audit cycle the Board will consult with the New Zealand universities, either individually or collectively (or both) and other key stakeholders to inform its deliberations on the form, focus and timing of the next cycle of audit.
+At, or before, the conclusion of each audit cycle, the Board will consult with the Aotearoa New Zealand universities (either individually, collectively, or both) and other key stakeholders to inform its deliberations on the focus, form, and timing of the next cycle of audit.
+To help ensure that AQA continuously acts to advance equity within its work, an emphasis on equitable education outcomes will be included in the focus of each audit cycle.
+Within this, the Board will also make certain that Te Kāhui Amokura and Te Mana Ākonga are included in the consultation process.